List of tallest buildings in Melbourne: History and specifications

+Rialto Towers was the tallest building in the Southern Hemisphere from 1986 to 1991.

 19th century

-The late 1880s 'land boom' saw the construction of approximately a dozen 'lofty edifices' of 8 to 10 floors, made possible by the introduction of a pressurised hydraulic power network to operate lifts, and taking load bearing brickwork to great heights.
-The APA Building (Australian Building) at 12 floors plus spire, was by far the tallest, and can claim to be Australia's first 'skyscraper' and amongst the tallest building in the world when completed in 1889.
-Aside from the APA Building, a total of 11 'skyscrapers' were located in the Melbourne city centre during this period, including the Finks Building and 3 matching 'Prell's Buildings'.
-They were all built in an elaborate High Victorian style, with facades of stucco Renaissance Revival elements, except the APA building which was in red brick Queen Anne, prompting architectural historian Miles Lewis to comment that Melbourne had become a "Queen Anne Chicago".
-All except two were torn down in the post war boom of the 1960s and 1970s, with the APA controversially demolished in 1981.
+The late 1880s land boom saw the construction of 11 "lofty edifices" of 8 to 10 floors, made possible by the introduction of a pressurised hydraulic power network to operate lifts, and taking load bearing brickwork to great heights.
+The APA Building (Australian Building), at 12 floors topped with a spire, was the tallest, and can claim to be Australia's first skyscraper and amongst the tallest high-rise buildings in the world when completed in 1889.
+Other skyscrapers located in the CBD during this period included the Finks Building and 3 matching "Prell's Buildings".
+They were mostly built in an elaborate High Victorian style, with facades of stucco Renaissance Revival elements, a deviation being the APA building which was in red brick Queen Anne, prompting architectural historian Miles Lewis to comment that Melbourne had become a "Queen Anne Chicago".
+All except two were torn down in the post-war boom of the 1960s and 1970s, with the APA controversially demolished in 1981.